-I am currently a Senior MBA Career Advisor at the University of Alberta, working with MBA students to develop the skills, network, and knowledge to pursue successful careers.
-I am also currently completing a PhD in Canadian literature through the University of Waterloo; my dissertation addresses popular reading practices in Canada and how Canadians articulate, discuss, and connect through these reading practices on Twitter.
+I am currently Associate Vice-President, Student Life and Learning at Concordia University of Edmonton.
+Earlier in my career I was Senior MBA Career Advisor at the University of Alberta, working with MBA students to develop the skills, network, and knowledge to pursue successful careers.
+I recently completed a PhD in Canadian literature through the University of Waterloo; my dissertation addresses popular reading practices in Canada and how Canadians articulate, discuss, and connect through these reading practices on Twitter.

 How did you end up in that career?